Ilesh/MentionsDisplayer/README.md

 ## Usage
-It is very easy to used only simply put configure methods in your "ViewdidLoad" method.
+It is very easy to use only simply put configure methods in your "ViewdidLoad" method.
 Please find below code.

 ```
 MyDropDown.shared.ConfigureMentionList(viewDropDown: txtView, successBlock: { (index, arrResult, strSearchKey) in